50 Fitness Myths That Can Seriously Damage Your Health

 Myth: Juicing is a great way to eat your fruits and veggies

 The problem is that juicing eliminates a food’s fiber—and your digestive system needs fiber.
 In a review of studies by the American College of Cardiology, researchers also found that juicing concentrates calories.
 As Popular Science explains, “You’re basically just drinking sugar water with some vitamins in it.”
 To at least partially correct this problem, you can add some of the removed pulp back into your drink, but in all honesty, you’d probably be better off just eating an apple and some raw veggies.
-Here are 10 other incorrect assumptions about weight loss that could hurt your fitness level.
+Here are more myths about weight loss that could hurt your fitness level.

 Myth: When you’re pregnant, you’re eating for two